"What?!" Jennifer gasped. "Missing? Are you sure?"

 "Isn't that dangerous?
 Isn't THIS meeting dangerous?"

 "It's not dangerous if I call you from the Union office.
 You still do our computer work.
 And that's what this meeting was about.
-You were in Europe and California the past two weeks and I needed to catch up with you."
+You were in Europe and California the past two weeks, and I needed to catch up with you."

 "OK," I nodded, trying to keep my composure despite my discomfort.

-I paid for the coffee as I usually did, and left a tip, and started walking home.
+I paid for the coffee as I usually did, left a tip, and started walking home.
 Once I turned onto Woodlawn Avenue, I pulled out my cell phone and called Patrick.

 "I got your message," he said.
 "Everything OK?"